-The reason for this is because you most likely asked for your name to be changed as a part of your divorce.
+The reason for this is that you most likely asked for your name to be changed as a part of your divorce.
 You can request that it be changed to any name you would like as long as it is not to avoid creditors or criminal prosecution.
-Your driver’s license or other photo identification will be necessary to initiate most name changes as well as your birth certificate.
+Your driver's license or other photo identification will be necessary to initiate most name changes as well as your birth certificate.

 Check your Divorce Decree before proceeding further

-Assuming that your name change request was granted and included in your Final Decree of Divorce then you will need to inform whatever government agency of the legal change in your name.
-Let’s go through some of the more frequently asked about places where your name change will need to be acted upon
+Assuming that your name change request was granted and included in your Final Decree of Divorce, then you will need to inform whatever government agency of the legal change in your name.
+Let's go through some of the more frequently asked about places where your name change will need to be acted upon

 Social Security Card